cpjobling/eg-247-textbook/_build/dt_systems/3/i_z_transform.md

 $$z\frac{F(z)}{z} = F(z) = k + \frac{r_1z}{s-p_1} + \frac{r_2z}{s-p_2} + \cdots$$

+We will work through an example in class.

+[Skip next slide in Pre-Lecture]

 ### Example 1

 Karris Example 9.4: use the partial fraction expansion to compute the inverse z-transform of